Allion Labs | Casper Lee

 Allion’s set of modular integrated connection cables can be directly connected to related test equipment without additional cables, which greatly reduces the number of cables used during testing, as well as the frequency of plugging and unplugging.
 This means there is no need to purchase extra cables.
 Allion also prepares different lengths and connector types to meet usage demands.

 Using fixtures developed by Allion gives you more flexibility and convenience.
-If you have any questions regarding PCIe test fixtures, please feel free to contact us at: email@example.com
+If you have product validation or customized measurement needs, please refer to the Allion Fixture Shopping Center or contact us at: firstname.lastname@example.org